 Savings plays a critical part in an individual’s financial standing.
 It bolsters one’s financial footing and creates a stable ground for times when a person is out of income.
 On that note, it is particularly important to create a substantial corpus for one’s post-retirement life.

 Keeping that in perspective, the Indian government has introduced Provident Funds (PFs).
 In India, there are three types of provident funds, namely – General Provident Fund (GPF), Employees’ Provident Fund (EPF), and Public Provident Fund (PPF).

 Each provident fund that is mentioned above promotes the practice of savings when an individual has a regular source of income.
 This helps to accumulate sufficient funds that can be used to meet expenses when one is out of income.
-However, there are also several basic differences between EPF and GPF, and PPF that an individual must duly consider.
+However, there are also several basic differences between GPF and EPF, and PPF that an individual must duly consider.

-Nevertheless, before directly delving into their differences, it is crucial to learn about their characteristics.
+Nevertheless, before directly delving into EPF vs GPF or PPF, it is crucial to learn about their characteristics.

 The General Provident Fund is a savings-cum retirement scheme, particularly for government employees.
 Non-government employees cannot contribute to a GPF account.
 This point functions as a key difference between PPF and GPF.